What is Lead the Cause?

 What does it cost?
 And what’s included in the cost?

-Transportation to and from the event is NOT included in the price.
-Transportation is the responsibility of each group and is not included in this fee.
+Registration includes: room, board, all training activities, transportation, and materials during the week.
+Transportation to and from the event is NOT included in the price – it is the responsibility of each group and is not included in this fee.

 What are the payment options?